A community trigger is a means by which victims of persistent anti-social behaviour can request a review of their case.

-If you have reported the same anti-social behaviour to an agency three or more times in a six month period, and you feel the problem has not been properly addressed, you can request a community trigger.
+If you have reported the same anti-social behaviour to an agency (to us, the police, or a housing association) three or more times within the last six months and you feel the problem has not been properly addressed, you can request a community trigger.

 Please note, a community trigger cannot be used to make a complaint about an agency’s services.
-If you have a complaint about our community safety service, you can raise a formal complaint here.
-If you have a complaint about one of our partnership agencies, please contact them directly.
+If you have a complaint about our community safety service, you can raise a formal complaint here, or if you have a complaint about one of our partnership agencies, please contact them directly.

 Community Trigger data

 See below a summary of applications received by the South and Vale Community Safety Partnership (CSP) and the outcomes.
 This data covers the period of April 2022 to March 2023.

 Number of ASB case reviews carried out: 2